CDCgov/tostadas/README.md

 If you want to create the full-conda environment needed to run the pipeline outside of Nextflow (enables you to run individual python scripts), then proceed with the steps listed below [here](#1-activate-the-miniconda-module).

-If you simply want to run the pipeline using Nextflow only (this will be most users), then you would simply initialize the nextflow module (skip all steps below):
+If you simply want to run the pipeline using Nextflow only (this will be most users), then you would simply initialize the nextflow module (skip **steps 1-4** below):
 ```bash
 ml nextflow
 ```